2000 El Ejido riots

 The 2000 El Ejido riots were a series of racially motivated disturbances that took place from 5 to 7 February 2000 in El Ejido, a town in the province of Almería, Spain.
 Triggered by the murders of three Spanish citizens by two Moroccan nationals in separate incidents, the unrest quickly escalated into widespread violence targeting the town's large Moroccan migrant community.
 Over the course of three days, groups of residents attacked migrant workers, destroyed homes and businesses, and vandalised community infrastructure.
 The events were widely described at the time as among the most severe instances of racially motivated violence in modern Spanish history.
 The riots occurred in a context of rapid demographic change, driven by the expansion of intensive agriculture in the region and the growing presence of foreign labourers, particularly from North Africa.

 Background

 Migration to El Ejido

-The Mar Plástico (Plastic Sea) of intensive farming in El Ejido is mainly tended to by migrant workers, who were the target of rioting in February 2000.
+The Mar de Plástico (Sea of Plastic) of intensive farming in El Ejido is mainly tended to by migrant workers, who were the target of rioting in February 2000.

 Long a country of emigration to Latin America and northern Europe, Spain began to be a migrant destination at the end of the 20th century.
 In the province of Almería, intensive agriculture became a major economic sector, employing 100,000 migrants earning the equivalent of US$25 per day.
 In El Ejido itself, an estimated 10,000 of its 45,000 inhabitants were foreign, and around half of them were living in shacks.